The tasteful decorations lining Rothenburg’s cobblestone streets combined with the stunning Christmas Market create a

 Then, it’s dusted with powdered sugar, dipped in chocolate or covered with other toppings.
 They’re a bit bigger than my fist but also come in mini versions.
 Both delicately crumble after you take a bite.

 Do me a favor and eat a schneeball if you’re ever in Rothenburg because they’re delicious.
 I bought a big tin to take home because they keep for several months apparently.
 The original version is dusted with powdered sugar.

 Shop the Many Local Shops

-Though there were tourists visiting the markets, it was so easy to browse these little local shops.
+Though tourists were visiting the markets, it was so easy to browse these little local shops.
 This town heaves with character and Christmas happiness while lacking major chain stores and coffee shops.
 The term “shop local” definitely applies here.

 Rothenburg, our third-to-last stop, is where I started photographing holiday-themed window boxes.
 Stay tuned as I plan to make a gallery of them.